Specifics sell. It’s a simple axiom, but one that I swear by in online advertising.

 - How are you any different than the dozens of other advertising agencies who make this exact same claim?

 But who doesn’t want 20% more leads?
-True, a headline like “What could you do with 20% more leads?” does provoke some questions, but in this case, they’re the sorts of questions you want from a potential client:
+True, a landing page headline like “What could you do with 20% more leads?” does provoke some questions, but in this case, they’re the sorts of questions you want from a potential client:

 - How soon can I expect all of those leads?